 Institute on Sexual, Inequality and Health - San Francisco State University.
 Human Sexuality Studies Program, Room 336.
 1600 Holloway Avenue, San Francisco, CA 94132.
 Phone: 415-405-3570, E-mail: email@example.com, http://hmsx.sfsu.edu.
 A research, policy and training institute of the Human Sexuality Studies Program funded in part by the Ford Foundation that provides high quality academic research and training in the service of marginalized communities.
 The Institute is committed to addressing health and social disparities that affect cultural minorities through applied social science research that shapes community-based services and programs and informed public policy.
 The Institute sponsors an annual Summer Institute on Sexuality, Society and Health for students, researchers and practitioners from the United States and other countries.

 Lesbian Health Foundation of the Gay and Lesbian Medical Association.
-E-mail: email@example.com, www.lesbianhealthfoundation.org.
-The Lesbian Health Foundation, a part of the Gay and Lesbian Medical Association, provides a web-based resource for research, information and services on health issues affecting lesbians, bisexual women, and transgendered individuals; education and training for health care professionals; and a national Speakers Bureau for educating and raising awareness of the special health needs of lesbians, bisexual women, and transgendered individuals.
+E-mail: firstname.lastname@example.org, www.lesbianhealthfoundation.org.
+The Lesbian Health Foundation, a part of the Gay and Lesbian Medical Association, provides a web-based resource for research, information and services on health issues affecting lesbians, bisexual women, and transgender individuals; education and training for health care professionals; and a national Speakers Bureau for educating and raising awareness of the special health needs of lesbians, bisexual women, and transgender individuals.